ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

       x1 = …
       x2 = …

-Some commenters have expressed interest in these cases, but they would fall beyond the scope of ``-XQualifiedDo``.
+Some commenters have expressed interest in these cases, which fall beyond the scope of the current proposal.

 Unresolved Questions